hermantai/codepath-android/SimpleTodo/README.md

 The following optional features are implemented:

+* [x] Filter the todo items by a search query
 * [x] Persist the todo items into SQLite instead of a text file
-* [x] Filter the todo items by a search query
+* [x] Improve style of the todo items in the list using a custom adapter
 * [x] Use a DialogFragment to add new items
 * [x] Use a DialogFragment instead of new Activity for editing items
+* [x] Add support for selecting the priority of each todo item (and display in listview item)

 # Video Walkthrough